A venture studio for young builders · NYC

 Kurt McVey

-Co-Founder, President & CCO, Radiical Systems
+Co-Founder & President, Radiical Systems

 Kurt is a journalist, cultural strategist, and narrative architect whose work has appeared in the New York Times, Vanity Fair, Rolling Stone, Architectural Digest, Interview Magazine, T Magazine, and PAPER Magazine, among others.
 He's profiled and interviewed some of the most celebrated living artists, musicians, and cultural figures of his generation, from Shepard Fairey and Nina Chanel Abney to Nadya Tolokonnikova.

 Before his writing career, Kurt spent over a decade in hospitality and cultural programming, including as front of house manager and curator at CultureFix on the Lower East Side, one of downtown NYC's defining creative hubs of its era.
-That instinct for knowing who belongs in a room together, what a community needs to feel alive, and how to create the conditions for something real to happen runs through everything he does at Radiical.
+That instinct for knowing who belongs in a room together, what a community needs to feel alive, and how to create the conditions for something real to happen, runs through everything he does at Radiical.

 He's also the one who'll help builders figure out how to walk into a room of adults and make their case, whether that room is a community board, a brand partnership meeting, or a funder.